Deutsche Bank chairman leads battle for the bulge bracket

 | FRANKFURT

-FRANKFURT Paul Achleitner, the chairman of Deutsche Bank, believes Europe needs a global investment bank to support the region's companies that can measure up to rivals in the United States.
+FRANKFURT Paul Achleitner, the chairman of Deutsche Bank (DBKGn.DE), believes Europe needs a global investment bank to support the region's companies that can measure up to rivals in the United States.

-For that reason, Deutsche on Monday asked shareholders for 8 billion euros (6.53 billion pounds) to help the bank keep its place in the shrinking "bulge bracket" of big investment banks that includes JP Morgan, Goldman Sachs, Citi and Morgan Stanley.
+For that reason, Deutsche on Monday asked shareholders for 8 billion euros ($10.98 billion) to help the bank keep its place in the shrinking "bulge bracket" of big investment banks that includes JP Morgan (JPM.N), Goldman Sachs (GS.N), Citi (C.N) and Morgan Stanley (MS.N).

 "Our continent is at a turning point where it needs to decide whether it wants to belong to the champion's league of financial markets participants," Achleitner said earlier this year.